Understand and use the Journeys visualizations

 The legacy Pathfinder chart limited its analysis to events that occurred within the conversion window; because the first event in this sequence is outside that conversion window, legacy Pathfinder would have used the second event as the beginning of the path.

 Instead, the new Journeys logic begins by looking at the first occurrence of the start event.
-If it's in the conversion window, it will count as a conversion; if it's not, it counts as a drop-off.
+If it's in the conversion window, it counts as a conversion; if it's not, it counts as a drop-off.

 • In the new version, the Pathfinder visualization will match the numbers in the legacy Pathfinder through Step 2.
 After Step 2 the numbers will differ.
 In the legacy version, the % shown for an event after Step 2 represents a cumulative sum of all prior events in the step before it; because of the branching experience in the new version, the % shown for any event after Step 2 is specifically related to the event that occurred before it in the same path.

-This was done in order to align the Pathfinder and Journeys visual numbers, as well as to provide users with faster exploration capabilities.
+This was done to align the Pathfinder and Journeys visual numbers, and provide users with faster exploration capabilities.

 • The legacy Journeys chart collapsed events by default, without providing the ability to change this.
 The new Journeys chart enables you to collapse or expand events whenever you need to.